Boreal

 The early Muslims not only did not consider the Zakat a pillar of Islam, but also considered the tax, which they paid directly to Muhammad, to have lapsed with his passing and the successful forced conversion of the “people” to Islam.

 The covetous Abu Bakr, who would succeed Muhammad as leader of the believers, i.e., caliph would have none of it.
-The man who disinherited his friend’s cherished daughter Fatima, the only one to give him grandsons and heir to his estate of Fadak (Appendix: Khaibar), appears to have been responsible for elevating a war tax to a pillar of Islam by declaring Muslims who refused to pay him the Zakat, apostates, and declaring a war that would see all those who refused slaughtered.
+The man who disinherited his friend’s cherished daughter Fatima, the only one to give him grandsons and heir to his estate of Fadak, appears to have been responsible for elevating a war tax to a pillar of Islam by declaring Muslims who refused to pay him the Zakat, apostates, and declaring a war that would see all those who refused slaughtered.

 Narrated Abu Huraira: